expln/metamath-lamp/docs/guide.md

 * Box (selector): Select this box to select or unselect this statement.
-  Many commands work on the "currently selected statement(s)", so it's important to be able to select them al.
+  Many commands work on the "currently selected statement(s)", so it's important to be able to select them all.
   Use the box in the editor command bar to select or deselect all statements.
 * Green Checkmark (if present): If there's a green checkmark following the selector box, a recent unification has